caprica/vlcj-legacy/README.md

 The native methods listed here are the last vestiges of JNA used by the vlcj project in its FFI form.

-Critically required by vlcj on Linux and Windows (for embedding of native video output in Java components:
+Critically required by vlcj on Linux and Windows (for embedding of native video output in Java Swing/AWT components):

  - Native.getComponentID